mrmarganski/mkdoc/docs/engineering/cad/stage0.md

 To prove you have set up your workspace correctly, you need to create a document in the FRC 2064 Team subfolder for your work.

-1. Navigate to the 2064 Team Folder
+1. Navigate to the 2064 Team Folder, ask a mentor to add you if you cannot locate the 2064 Team Onshape Account
 2. Find your individual folder, as indicated by your graduation year
 3. Create a Folder with your name in that space
 4. Create a new Document in Onshape in your Team folder where you made your individual named folder